The Power of a Strategic Email Sender Name

 6. Iterate and refine: Regularly test and refine your email sender name strategy based on new data and insights.

-Comply With Regulations
+6. Comply With Regulations

-A misleading sender name can increase the likelihood of ISPs categorizing your emails as spam or phishing.
+Misleading names for business emails can increase the likelihood of ISPs categorizing your emails as spam or phishing.
 You must be aware of the various rules and regulations to protect your sender reputation and stay in the good books of the ISPs.

-There is no way around the following regulations::
+There is no way around the following regulations:

 1. The CAN-SPAM ACT in the United States has rules for commercial emails, including sender identification.
 According to the Act, the sender names must accurately identify the person or company behind the email.

-2. Under the General Data Protection Regulation in the European union, businesses must get explicit consent from recipients before sending them emails.
+2. Under the General Data Protection Regulation in the European Union, businesses must get explicit consent from recipients before sending them emails.
 Sender names must be easy to identify and reflect recipient consent.

 3. Internet Service providers (ISPs) and email providers often have their own guidelines and policies regarding sender names.
 Some of these could include authenticating sender identities and avoiding practices that could lead to spam complaints.